nathaneltitane/dextop/README.md

 When using a Desktop Environment (DE):

-**By default, for XFCE, compositing is and should remain disabled with XFCE to optimize resource usage and prevent display tearing and other glitches.**
+**By default, XFCE compositing is (and should remain) disabled with XFCE to optimize resource usage and prevent display tearing and other glitches.**

 Turning compositing off allows for the best possible performance and experience in accordance to current Android system and security limitations:
 This is required due to the Android user space runtime policy and limited hardware access: there is no graphics hardware acceleration available - the container graphics are emulated and run using LLVM.